alecfn/Android-Photomaps/PhotomapProject/app/src/main/java/com/alecforbes/photomapapp/About.md

 for code implementation are referenced in the class header comments (such as StackOverflow etc.) where that code was implemented.

+Known issues with the application are also listed at the bottom of this page.

 # Third Party Libraries and Licenses:

 ## Development Libraries: